best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 It is best practice to also:

 * highlight column headings and row labels by setting the text to bold
-* choose the 'default' or 'automatic' colour for all text (not black)
+* choose the 'default' or 'automatic' colour for all text (see the section on 'Colour and formatting' for more information on why this is important)
 * left align all text in cells outside the table and all row labels within the table
 * right align all data within a table and all column headings